JDallimore99/DevSecOps/Exam/Improvements.md

           opts: defaults,noexec,nosuid,nodev
           state: mounted
 ```
-This adds the devmount task to the role and then
+This adds the devmount task to the role and then mounts /dev with noexec

+The other manual fix is already utilised within ansible hardening and therefore does not need to be added